mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

 - move the resulting json file to file `posters.json` the uploader config directory on the server.
 Restart should not be necessary, but it does not hurt to test.

 - download the abstract texts from the GCA server; make sure you have the credentials prepared -> check the GCA-Client github README for details
-  - ./gca-client https://abstracts.g-node.org abstracts [conferenceShort] > [output].json
+  - `./gca-client https://abstracts.g-node.org abstracts [conferenceShort] > [output].json`
   - make sure that all abstracts on the server have been REVIEWED.
 InReview and InPreparation are skipped.

 - prepare a sheet that contains all posters, invited and contributed talks; add the upload_key if applicable

-- copy "assets" and "banners" from a previous conference to the "posters" repository, commit and push -> these are required for the banners on the poster topic pages and poster topic thumbnails
+- copy "assets" and "banners" from a previous conference to the "posters" repository, commit and push -> these are required for the banners on the poster topic pages and poster topic thumbnails -> the images can also be found in the gin.g-node.org/G-Node/bc20data repository.

 - for the poster thumbnail conversion to work, you need
   - imagemagick installed
   - set the security policy to allow PDFs to be accessed by imagemagick `convert`;